 NATIONAL AMERICAN EAGLE DAY

-The Bald Eagle is both the national bird and the national animal of the United States of America and appears on its Seal.
+The Bald Eagle is both the national bird and the national animal of The United States of America and appears on its Seal.

-The name “Bald Eagle” derives from an older meaning of “white headed” as the bird is actually not bald.
+Although the raptor is also known as the Bald Eagle, the name derives from an older meaning of “white-headed.”
+The bird isn’t bald at all.
 The adult eagle is mainly brown with a white head and tail.

-HOW TO OBSERVE
+HOW TO OBSERVE #NationalAmericanEagleDay

 There are over 1,500 national days.
 Don’t miss a single one.
-Celebrate Every Day with National Day Calendar®!
+Celebrate Every Day® with National Day Calendar®!